mukeshkothiyal/appointment-ms/readme.md

 <h1>Health Service</h1>

+<div style="color: red">This is work in progress...</div>

 <p>
 A dumb down version of health service api.
-The core functionality it offers are appointment service, reminder service, mailing service, prescription api, patient history, admin dashboard, patient dashboard etc.
+The core functionality that will be offered by this API will be: appointment service, reminder service, mailing service, prescription api, patient history, admin dashboard, patient dashboard etc.
 </p>

 <h2>Implementation Details</h2>